The Modern Man’s 2023 Smart Casual Dressing Guide

 Ivy League

-Preppy style is enjoying a resurgence at the moment, which spells good news for your smart casual ensembles.
-The Ivy League aesthetic is, by definition, smart casual, and so many of the pieces translate well when pulling together this sort of outfit.
+Preppy style is enjoying a resurgence, which spells good news for your smart-casual ensembles.
+By definition, the Ivy League aesthetic is smart casual, and so many of the pieces translate well when pulling together this sort of outfit.
 Think OCBDs, loafers, deck shoes, cardigans, polo shirts and chinos.

 Dressed-down tailoring